yvf/rust-ldap3/README.md

 ### Attention!

 The library has recently been ported to Tokio 0.2 and async/await.
-For previous users of the synchronous API, there is one major change to be aware of:
+For previous users of the synchronous API, there are two changes to be aware of:

-__The connection handle, `LdapConn`, must be mutable.__
+1. __The connection handle, `LdapConn`, must be mutable.__ All methods on `LdapConn` now take `&mut self`.

-All methods on `LdapConn` now take `&mut self`.
-Another big change is that every error return in the library now uses instances of `LdapError`, but since there is an automatic conversion to `io::Error`, this shouldn't be too noticeable in the applications.
+2. Every error return in the library now uses instances of `LdapError`.
+Since there is an automatic conversion to `io::Error`, this shouldn't be too noticeable in the applications.

 The synchronous API is otherwise almost exactly the same.
 Most visible differences are in the asynchronous API, which is, with the introduction of